 *.dat, *.h *.reg are not required on the target.

-further registry setting to identify the full path to the driver’s settings file:
+a further registry setting to identify the full path to the driver’s settings file:

 It is assumed that the developer is using the appropriate Visual Studio, Platform Builder and service packs to create the relevant Win CE image for the target hardware.

 The software is supplied in a form to make it easy for users with little experience with Windows CE to get up and running as quickly as possible.
 CE experts with knowledge of the BIB structure are free to amend the configuration files as required, so long as the embedded files are located in accessible locations on the target and with the correct attributes.

 For users unfamiliar with Windows CE we suggest the following guides to creating a Windows CE image.

 1. Expand the tbupddce.zip file.

 Some of the files are target specific, these target specific files are shown

 by the black highlight in the example below (in this case for the x86

 Copy the files for your chosen target (processor) to the root folder